SwissDataScienceCenter/renku-design-docs/feature-pitches/010-compute-sessions/compute-sessions.md

 > [!IMPORTANT]
 > We are building the next version of Renku!
 (Currently referred to Renku 1.0) Would you like to get involved in shaping the future of Renku?
 Interested to participate in our user research?
 Get in touch! hello@renku.io

-> [!NOTE]
-> We want to make big changes to Sessions in Renku 1.0!
-I think it’s helpful to keep in mind the **overall goals** we want to achieve in the long term to give context for this pitch, and so I have included much of this context.
-However, this pitch is about breaking off a 6-week **subset** of that vision!
-Please pay attention throughout this pitch to when I am painting the picture of what we want in Renku 1.0 *eventually*, and when I am describing the *subset* of that functionality that is scoped for this pitch as something we think we can accomplish in 6 weeks.

 ## 🤔 Problem

 Renku 1.0 needs sessions!
 But more than that, we want to improve on the current sessions, solving the following user problems: